Quantifying Statistical Significance of Deep Nearest Neighbor Anomaly Detection via Selective Inference: Details of the Experiments

 \subsection{Additional Power Results}

-We also conducted experiments to investigate the power when \red{the number of training data $n$}, the data dimension $d$ and the number of neighbors $k$ are changed. \red{ We changed $n \in \{100, 200, 500, 1000\}$, $d \in \{1, 2, 5, 10\}$ and $k \in \{1, 2, 5, 10\}$ while setting the default parameters as $n=100$, $d=2$, $k=1$ and signal strength $\delta=5$. } Furthermore, we conducted additional experiments where $n$ and $d$ was changed, considering the case where $k$ was adaptively selected from $\in \{1, 2, 5, 10\}$ in a data-driven manner.
-In all cases, we generated the datasets in the same way as \red{in the experiments on synthetic datasets} (\S{\ref{subsec:experiment_of_synthetic_data}}), and the results are shown in Figure~\ref{fig:power_fixed_k} and Figure~\ref{fig:power_adaptive_k}.
+We also conducted experiments to investigate the power when the number of training data $n$, the data dimension $d$ and the number of neighbors $k$ are varied in the parametric and semi-parametric setting.
+We varied $n \in \{100, 200, 500, 1000\}$, $d \in \{5, 10, 15, 20\}$ and $k \in \{1, 2, 5, 10\}$ while setting the default parameters as $n=100$, $d=5$, $k=3$ and signal strength $\delta=5$.
+Furthermore, we conducted additional experiments where $n$ and $d$ was varied, considering the case where $k$ was adaptively selected from $\in \{1, 2, 5, 10\}$ in a data-driven manner.
+In all cases, we generated the datasets in the same way as in the experiments on synthetic datasets (\S{\ref{subsec:experiment_of_synthetic_data}}).
+The results are shown in Figures~\ref{fig:power_fixed_k}, \ref{fig:power_fixed_k_semi}, \ref{fig:power_adaptive_k}, and \ref{fig:power_adaptive_k_semi}.

-\subsection{Details of \red{Tabular} Datasets}
+\subsection{Details of Tabular Datasets}

-We used the following \red{10} real datasets from the Kaggle Repository.
+We used the following 10 real datasets from the Kaggle Repository.
 All datasets are licensed under the CC BY 4.0 license.

 \begin{itemize} \item \textit{Heart}: Dataset for predicting heart attacks \item \textit{Money}: Dataset on financial transactions in a virtual environment \item \textit{Fire}: Dataset on fires in the MUGLA region in June \item \textit{Cancer}: Dataset related to breast cancer diagnosis \item \textit{Credit}: Dataset on credit card transactions \item \textit{Student}: Dataset related to student performance \item \textit{Bankruptcy}: Dataset on company bankruptcies \item \textit{Drink}: Dataset on the quality of drinking water \item \textit{Nuclear}: Dataset on pressurized nuclear reactors \item \textit{Network}: Dataset on anomaly detection in virtual network environments \end{itemize}